 Why take a creative writing course?

 We don’t remotely subscribe to the idea that writers have to take a creative writing course to get published.
-Many writers are extremely self-sufficient and don’t need workshops or writing peers or any of it.
-But some writers at one time or another want a little support – some astute editorial guidance, a group of good readers, a chance to try things out and get feedback.
-We think good creative writing courses can be really helpful to them.
+Many writers are extremely self-sufficient and don’t need workshops or writing peers, or any of it.
+But some writers at one time or another want a little support, some astute editorial guidance, a group of good readers, a chance to try things out and get feedback.
+We think good creative-writing courses can be really helpful to them.
 The best courses will also help writers to figure out what to do with their finished work, and how to get an agent and a publisher – and nobody can do that better than we can.

 What a good creative writing course can and can’t do

 No course can teach someone how to write.
-A good course can help a writer identify their strengths and weaknesses, and learn how to play to their strengths.
+A good course can help a writer identify their strengths and weaknesses, and teach them how to play to their strengths.
 Courses often help authors improve their prose style, line by line and word by word, but a really good course should also engage with the writing project as a whole, asking: What is the writer trying to achieve here?
 Is it working on its own terms?
 A great course should help the author to realise their own, unique ambitions.

 Why choose Curtis Brown Creative?